-1. The petitioner has a twelve-year-old daughter whose dentist has recommended comprehensive orthodonture for her.
-Her orthodontist submitted a Medicaid request for orthodontic treatment in August 2005 on a form prepared by the Department.
-On that form he checked only that the girl's dentition met one minor criterion, "2 blocked bicuspids, per arch".
+1. The petitioner has a fourteen-year-old daughter whose dentist has recommended comprehensive orthodonture for her.
+Her orthodontist submitted a Medicaid request for orthodontic treatment in December 2005 on a form prepared by the Department.
+On that form he checked only that the girl's dentition met one minor criterion, "1 impacted cuspid".

 There was no indication on the form that there was any "other handicapping malocclusion".
-The orthodontist also wrote that the request was being submitted at the request of the petitioner, but that the patient "does not meet the criteria".
-Department denied this request after determining that the girl's orthodontic problem was not severe enough to qualify for comprehensive orthodontic treatment.
+In a decision dated January 6, 2006 the Department denied this request after determining that the girl's orthodontic problem was not severe enough to qualify for comprehensive orthodontic treatment.